castle-engine/castle-engine/packages/delphi/README.md

 # Delphi package

+This directory contains Delphi packages to make Delphi aware of _Castle Game Engine_.

+## Packages

-This directory contains design-time Delphi packages to use [TCastleControl component you can drop on a form (VCL, FMX)](https://castle-engine.io/control_on_form).
+- `castle_engine.bpl` (design-time and run-time) should be installed in Delphi IDE.
+It contains the CGE base units and components, like [TCastleControl component you can drop on a form (VCL, FMX)](https://castle-engine.io/control_on_form).

+- `castle_engine_design.bpl` (design-time only) should be installed in Delphi IDE.
+It contains additional design-time features for CGE components.

+- `castle_engine_window.bpl` (run-time only) provides `TCastleWindow` class and friends.
+It cannot be installed in Delphi IDE.
+It is a key to using `TCastleWindow` in your own applications, which is a great approach when you want to create a typical game using CGE, with everything (including UI) designed using CGE.

-## Usage
+## Installation in Delphi

 - Open in Delphi `AllPackages.groupproj`

-- Optional: Right-click on _"AllPackages"_ and select _"Build All"_, to make sure all packages are built
+- Optional: Right-click on _"AllPackages"_ and select _"Build All"_, to make sure all packages are built.

 - Make sure your platform is _"Windows 32-bit"_ (Delphi IDE is 32-bit right now, so installed packages must be 32-bit too)